ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-testing.rst

 Testing
 =======

 Working tests should exist for as much code as possible.
-At a minimum code developed or modified within the SKA Project should have working tests.
+At a minimum, code developed or modified within the SKA Project should have working tests.
 Overall code coverage for all web projects is expected to be at a minimum acceptable level of 75%, but it is hoped that this level will be much higher